 - Identified - you have found the root cause of the incident and are working on a fix.

 - Monitoring - you believe you have successfully fixed the issue and are waiting for the symptoms to subside.

 - Resolved - the root cause of the issue has been eliminated and your systems are back to 100% performance.

 When creating or updating an incident, you will also give a brief message explaining the current situation.

 Note: This field accepts some HTML tags.

-You can toggle whether or not notifications are sent out to your subscribers.
-You must indicate that one or more components is affected by the incident in order to send notifications at all.
+You can select whether or not to send notifications to your subscribers.
+You must indicate that one or more components is affected by the incident in order to have the option to send notifications.

 We allow you to sync a Twitter account with Statuspage.io to automatically tweet updates when you create or update an incident.